 May 1 - October 1

 First Saturday of each month at 10am or

 The Whiteside Garden started in 1963 by the late Dr. Wesley Whiteside, a botany professor at Eastern Illinois University.
 Dr. Whiteside taught numerous subjects such as botany, local flora, plant taxonomy, plant morphology, and mycology.
 Over the years, Dr. Whiteside transformed a portion of his farmland on the east side of Charleston into the botanical oasis we know it as today.

-The Whiteside Garden is a diverse botanical collection covering approximately 5 acres of land and containing thousands of species and different cultivars of plants.
+The Whiteside Garden is a diverse botanical collection covering approximately five acres of land and containing thousands of species and different cultivars of plants.
 The garden features an extensive collection of daylilies, magnolias, and hostas, as well as many rare, threatened, or unique plants to this area that are rarely, if ever, found in nature or other Midwest botanical gardens.
-Dr. Whiteside was known for his breeding his daylilies.
-At least eight of his late blooming daylily cultivars are available commercially.
+Dr. Whiteside was also known for his late blooming daylily cultivars, which are available commercially.